Swedish PM summons army, police chiefs as gang violence rocks nation

 "We will hunt the gangs, we will defeat the gangs," he said.

-Mr Kristersson formed a centre-right minority government after last year’s election, with the support of the populist and anti-immigrant Sweden Democrats, ending eight years of Social Democrat-led governments in Sweden.
+Kristersson formed a centre-right minority government after last year's election with support of the populist and anti-immigrant Sweden Democrats, ending eight years of Social Democrat-led governments in Sweden.

 His coalition won the election partly on a promise to stem growing gang violence, and it has launched a series of initiatives, such as greater powers to police and harsher punishment for gun crimes.

-The measures have yet to take effect, but Mr Kristersson blamed former governments for the problems.
+The measures have yet to take effect, but Kristersson blamed former governments for the problems.

 Sweden had liberal immigration policies for many decades and took in more immigrants per capita than any other European nation during the 2015 migration crisis.
-Those policies were reversed by the former Social Democrat-led government, but have been tightened by Mr Kristersson’s government.
-About 20 per cent of Sweden’s 10.5 million inhabitants were born abroad.
+Those policies were reversed by the former Social Democrat-led government, but have been tightened by Kristersson's government.
+About 20% of Sweden's 10.5 million inhabitants were born abroad.

 Earlier on Thursday, the opposition Social Democrats, the biggest party in parliament, called on the government to change the law, allowing the military to help stop the gang violence.